Select Page

 • The right to sue for breach of fiduciary duty

-Insurance companies may also employ a variety of tactics to deny or reduce the amount of benefits:
+Insurance companies employ a variety of tactics to deny or reduce the amount of benefits:

 • An insurance company may refuse to give you a copy of your insurance policy and insist the policy must be obtained from your employer.